Index

 confirmed by oath or affirmation, for use as evidence in court.

-Embargo = an official ban on trade or other commercial
+- Embargo = an official ban on trade or other commercial activity with

 Sinister < Left-Handed